Shahid Babaee High School (Qazvin Sampad): Admission to school

-Admission to Nodet schools is selective and based on a comprehensive nationwide entrance examination procedure.
-The style of the questions in the entrance exam varies from one exam (or one section of the exam) to another, but rather unusual types of questions are included in the exams each year.
+Admission to Nodet schools is selective.

 NODET Structure

 The schools for girls are named Farzanegan School and the boys' schools have different names in different cities.

 Shahid Babaei high school

 This school includes intermediate and high school and was founded in 1989.

 The Campus and facilities

 The campus is located in the Daneshgah neighborhood of Qazvin.
 The school has two buildings.

 Education

 The Iranian high school system offers three important majors to all students: math-physics, natural sciences, and humanities.